MLBRank 80-61: Rising aces join three former Cy Young winners

 Did you know?

-Since his first full season in 2012, Brandon Crawford has the second-most Defensive Runs Saved at shortstop, trailing only Andrelton Simmons over that span.
+Since his first full season in 2012, Brandon Crawford has the second-most defensive runs saved at shortstop, trailing only Andrelton Simmons in that span.
 Crawford has won two straight Gold Gloves at the position, and hit a career-high .275 with 11 triples in 2016. -- Langs

 Evan Longoria